Nikon P900 vs Panasonic ZS70

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The ZS70 has a touchscreen, while the P900 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

-The reported shutter speed and shutter burst refer to the use of the mechanical shutter.
-In addition, the ZS70 features an electronic shutter, which makes completely silent shooting possible.
+The reported shutter speed information refers to the use of the mechanical shutter.
+Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
+In fact, the ZS70 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 Both the P900 and the ZS70 have zoom lenses built in.
 The P900 has a 24-2000mm f/2.8-6.5 optic and the ZS70 offers a 24-720mm f/3.3-6.4 (focal lengths in full frame equivalent terms).
 Hence, the Nikon and Panasonic provide the same view at the wide-angle end, but the Panasonic has less tele-photo reach at the long end.
 The P900 offers the faster maximum aperture.